rainlanguage/docs.rainprotocol.xyz/docs/raindex/example-strats/2-recharging-grid-strategy.md

 The growth curves can govern the amount of tokens in each tranche as well as the price jump between each tranche.

 These can be:
+- **Constant** - the same amount of tokens in each tranche, ie no growth.
+Using this curve for price wouldn't make sense.
 - **Linear** - same differential between tranches
 - **Exponential** - differential grows each tranche.